phillid/sand-leek/README.md

 ## Platforms Supported

-Travis CI performs automated builds and tests on OSX and Linux platforms, with both gcc and clang.
+Travis CI performs automated builds and tests on:

+* OSX
+* Linux

+platforms with both gcc and clang.

 Builds and tests have been successfully carried out for: